0x1git/ctf-writeups/pentathon2025/un-blocker.md

 ### Challenge Description

-You're given a minimal website that claims to "Unblock Websites" by acting as a proxy.
+We are given a minimal website that claims to "Unblock Websites" by acting as a proxy.
 It takes a URL input, fetches the content, and renders the response inside an iframe.

 The frontend HTML reveals the following details: